MK316/workshops/20231206/README.md

 ## Temporary notes

 Defining the AI era involves understanding the profound impact of artificial intelligence on various sectors of society, economy, and daily life.
-Here are some criteria and references that could be used to define and understand the AI era:
+Here are some criteria that could be used to define and understand the AI era:

 ### Criteria for Defining the AI Era: